Kurakahani/kurakahani.github.io/README.md

-# Kurakahani Podcast Extraction, RSS Feed Generation and Website Creation
+# Kurakahani Podcast Extraction, RSS Feed Generation, Website Creation, and Auto-Archiving

-This project aims to automate the extraction of audio content from the "Kurakahani" podcast videos on YouTube, convert them to audio files, generate an RSS feed, and finally create a website at [kurakahani.github.io](https://kurakahani.github.io) where users can easily access and explore the podcast's episodes.
+This project aims to automate the extraction of audio content from the "Kurakahani" podcast videos on YouTube, convert them to audio files, generate an RSS feed, create a website, and automatically archive all the generated content on the Internet Archive's Wayback Machine.
+Users can easily access and explore the podcast's episodes at [kurakahani.github.io](https://kurakahani.github.io), RSS feed, and archived website at [The Wayback Machine](https://web.archive.org/web/sitemap/kurakahani.github.io/).

 ## Table of Contents
 - [About the Project](#about-the-project)